szkrd/new-tab.ext/README.md

 ### from the releases

 1. download crx
-2. drag and drop the crx file to the Chrome extensions page
+2. drag and drop the crx file to the Chromium extensions page